 This article will show non-fiction authors what information you must put into a press release in order to get maximum exposure and results.
 I’ll also show you how to write and format a press release like a pro.

 Who knows, you might even find your press release on page one of Google for your keywords too!

 First, let’s address the elephant in the room.

 Do You Need a Press Release?

 Granted, I run a press release writing and distribution business so I have my own vested interest here as well.
-All I can say is that many authors from many well-known publishing companies like Morgan James send their clients to me to help them with their press releases.
-They must know what they are doing!
+All I can say is that many authors from many well-known publishing companies like Morgan James send their clients to me to help them write their press releases.

-What kind of information does a reporter look for in a press release?
+So, what kind of information does a reporter look for in a press release?